guangxush/LearnEng/Dictation/README.md

      - Yes?
      - New Car?
      - New car.
-132. To spank or not to spank?
-It's a controversy that creates a huge divide among parents.
+132. To spank(打) or not to spank?
+It's a controversy(争论) that creates a huge divide(分歧) among parents.
+133. If  you‘re a suffferer of fear of the No 13, you may  find yourself going out of your way to be extra  careful on  Friday the 13th.